 Prior to joining the firm, Dan served as a law clerk to the Honorable Menelaos W. Toskos, Superior Court of New Jersey, Chancery Division, General Equity Part.
 While clerking, Dan gained significant experience addressing the wide variety of issues before the Court, including corporate elections, collective bargaining agreements, arbitration awards, will contests, trade name infringement claims, and various foreclosure motions.

-Dan received his J.D. from Seton Hall University School of Law where he was Editor-in-Chief of the Seton Hall Legislative Journal.
+Dan received his J.D. from Seton Hall Law School where he was Editor-in-Chief of the Seton Hall Legislative Journal.
 He won the award for Best Oral Advocate in Appellate Advocacy and earned the Edward D. Benattar Trial Advocacy Scholarship.
 Dan also participated in the Eugene Gressman Moot Court Competition and the Academics and Curriculum Committee of the Student Bar Association.
 In addition, Dan was honored to be selected as the Commencement Speaker for his graduating class.

 Before going to law school, Dan was a high school English teacher.
 During that time, Dan taught students in every grade and at every level, concentrating on writing instruction and providing opportunities for students to think independently.
 Dan brings this substantial experience to bear in all his work as an attorney.